-The cartoon starts out at the "Mocrumbo" nightclub in Los Angeles—a parody of the Real Life Mocambo nightclub, since demolished.
-Meals cost $600 a pop.
-The Mocrumbo is frequented by Hollywood stars, and we see cartoon representations of many famous movie actors of the day.
+The cartoon starts out at the "Mocrumbo" nightclub in Los Angeles—(a parody of the Real Life Mocambo nightclub, since demolished) where a meal will cost $600 a pop and you'll find many Hollywood stars, and we see cartoon representations of many famous movie actors of the day.
 One, Humphrey Bogart, demands fried rabbit.
 The waiter, Elmer Fudd, panics as the restaurant is out of rabbit.
 Fortunately for him Elmer finds Bugs Bunny in the vegetables in the kitchen, munching on carrots.
 The usual madcap antics ensue as Elmer chases Bugs, trying to make him into Humphrey Bogart's lunch.

 - Angry Collar Grab: Bogart lifts up Elmer by the collar as he demands his fried rabbit in one hour... or else!